project-forth-works/project-forth-works/System-Software/dump/README.md

 When you display memory in a single line you first output the current address and then have two loops that run one after the other iterating both from 0 to 15.
 The first loop outputs bytes with two hexadecimal digits (or in decimal, or whatever you intend) and the second loop ouputs the indivual bytes as ASCII characters.

-As some characters might control the ouput in a special way (so called control character such as 07 bell, 0A linefeed, 0C formfeed) ist is wise to just ouput a period instead of the actualt character, in order to get a well formatted display.
+As some characters might control the output in a special way (so called control character such as 07 bell, 0A linefeed, 0C formfeed) it is wise to just ouput a period instead of the actual character, in order to get a well formatted display.

 ## Pseudo code for the DUMP implementation